FullStack-HY/FullStack-Hy.github.io/src/content/2/en/part2c.md

 We still have a problem in our application.
 When adding new notes, they are not stored on the server.

-The code for the application, as described so far, can be found in full on [github](https://github.com/fullstack-hy/part2-notes/tree/part2-4), on branch <i>part2-4</i>.
+The code for the application, as described so far, can be found in full on [github](https://github.com/fullstack-hy2020/part2-notes/tree/part2-4), on branch <i>part2-4</i>.

 ### The development runtime environment

-The configuration for the whole of our application has steadily grown more complex.
+The configuration for the whole application has steadily grown more complex.
 Let's review what happens and where.
 The following image describes the makeup of the application

 ![](../../images/2/18e.png)